-If you haven't worked with ROCE before, it measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
-Analysts use this formula to calculate it for DorianG:
+For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
+Analysts use this formula to calculate it for ZoomerMedia:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)